ShenoudaGergis/indeed-job-scraper/README.md

 ------
 ## URL paramters
-The `service.PARAMS` object contains for now 9 properties denoting the search criteria, this number is expected to be increased
+The `params` object contains 17 properties denoting the search criteria, this number is expected to be change in the future

 | Paramter    | Indeed Default value  | Description                                                                                    |
 |:-----------:|:---------------------:|:----------------------------------------------------------------------------------------------:|